XML Configuration Further Customization

 The source requires a mapping configuration to execute properly.
 For each mapping type, it’s necessary to specify an Accessor representing the SQL query to execute.

-Coveo strongly discourages using dynamic expressions that populate the Uri field with metadata extracted through a subquery.
-If the subquery ever fails, Coveo won’t be able to resolve the Uri value.
-As a result, the impacted content items won’t be indexed or might be deleted from your index.
-To prevent such issues, Coveo is considering forbidding this practice in the future.
+Coveo forbids using dynamic expressions that populate the Uri field with metadata extracted through a subquery.
+This is because Coveo wouldn’t be able to resolve the Uri value should the query ever fail.
+As a result, the impacted content items wouldn’t be indexed or might be deleted from your index.

 Specifying Subqueries